 It’s no secret that Sylvan’s Engineering courses in the Mobile - Pensacola region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
 Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

-Attention all Aspiring Engineers
+Calling all Budding Engineers

-- A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.

 - Regular emails to keep parents informed of their child’s progress.